Antarctica cruises

 Once inside the deceptively sequestered entrance to the natural harbour, calm beaches greet curious travellers.
 Whaling boats sit half-submerged on the dark beaches, filled by volcanic skree.
 Hot springs just off the landing site invite those who want to do the 'Polar Plunge' the easy way.

-Noted for its beautiful bay filled with elephant seals, Weddel Seals, and chinstrap and gentoo penguins, as well as the jousting antics of youthful fur seals.
+Noted for its beautiful bay filled with elephant seals, Weddell Seals, and chinstrap and gentoo penguins, as well as the jousting antics of youthful fur seals.
 Landing on this island in the South Shetlands is a highlight of many Expedition Micro Cruises to Antarctica.

 A stunning 'tuya', a volcano flattened when erupting into a glacier, home to over 20,000 pairs of Adélie penguins.